edge-academy/Introduction-to-Web-Development/Week 1/lecture2.md

 We will see this error: `ArgumentError: wrong number of arguments (0 for 1)`

 This error gives us all the information that we need to understand what is wrong.
 The method expects a single argument, but we passed 0 arguments.
-If we call it now with 1 argument, we'll see it work.
+If we call this method with 1 argument, we'll see it work.
 Try this:

 ```
 print_my_name("Gamal")